namratacodes/AstroLive-Daily/README.md

 | `/premium?userId=` | Mock premium upgrade (demo mode, no real payment) |
 | `/api/cron/daily-horoscope` | Automation — generates today's horoscope for every active user |

+---

+## Why a WhatsApp simulator instead of real WhatsApp delivery

+This is a **prototype built for a hackathon deadline, not a production end product** — and that distinction directly shaped this decision.

+Real delivery via Meta's WhatsApp Cloud API was scoped and actively attempted: a Meta developer account and app were created, and the WhatsApp product was added.
+However, the associated Business Portfolio was blocked by Meta's own trust and verification system — first an account-age restriction, then an advertising-eligibility restriction — both of which Meta's own guidance indicates can take multiple days to resolve through their appeal process.
+That timeline is fundamentally incompatible with a same-day hackathon submission, and it's an external gatekeeping process, not a technical gap in our implementation.

+Given that constraint, we made a deliberate scope decision rather than a compromise: build a fully functional **WhatsApp-styled simulator using entirely real backend data**.
+The horoscope shown is the actual cached Gemini output generated from that user's actual birth chart, and the AI replies are live Gemini calls grounded in real astrology data and conversation history — not scripted or hardcoded text.
+The only thing simulated is the delivery channel itself (browser instead of an actual phone's WhatsApp), not the intelligence or data behind it.

+Critically, the system is architected so this is a **swap, not a rebuild**: the simulator's send/receive endpoints can be replaced by Meta's Cloud API webhook without touching the astrology, AI, or database layers at all.
+Real WhatsApp delivery is the top item under Future Enhancements below, precisely because the hard part — the personalization engine — is already done.

+## Why premium upgrade is mocked instead of a real payment integration

+Same reasoning applies here.
+Integrating a real payment processor (Razorpay, Stripe, etc.) means handling live transactions, webhooks, refund logic, and compliance considerations — none of which are relevant to demonstrating the actual product idea being pitched: that a proactive, habit-forming, AI-personalized astrology experience creates a natural free-to-paid conversion path.

+For this prototype, `/premium?userId=` calls a mock endpoint that flips the user's subscription status to `PREMIUM` in Supabase directly — no card details, no real transaction, clearly labeled "Demo Mode" in the UI at every step.
+This lets the **product flow and monetization logic** (30-day free trial → premium upsell, gated at the moment habit has already formed) be fully demonstrated and evaluated, without spending scarce hackathon time on payment-gateway plumbing that doesn't change the core idea being judged.

+## Future enhancements

+If this moved beyond prototype stage, the priority order would be:

+1. **Real WhatsApp delivery (Meta Cloud API)** — swap the simulator's endpoints for Meta's webhook once business verification clears; architecture is already built to support this without touching the AI/astrology/database layers.
+2. **Real payment integration** — replace the mock `/api/subscription/upgrade` endpoint with Razorpay or Stripe, including proper webhook handling for renewals, failures, and cancellations.
+3. **Dedicated/self-hosted astrology engine** — move off the free third-party astrology API to a dedicated or self-hosted ephemeris service for better reliability, rate limits, and control over calculation accuracy at scale.
+4. **Native share-sheet integration for Cosmic Cards** — currently generates a link and copies it to clipboard; a real rendered shareable image with native mobile share-sheet support would likely improve share-through rates further.
+5. **Proper authentication** — the current identity model is WhatsApp-id / demo-id based; a production version needs real session handling, especially for any web-based account or dashboard surfaces.
+6. **Topic-specific premium content** — conversation topic detection (love, career, finance, etc.) is already tracked; a production version could use this to power topic-specific deep-dive content as a premium upsell.
+7. **Push notification fallback** — for users who haven't yet joined via WhatsApp, a web-push or email fallback channel to keep the daily habit loop alive during onboarding.

 ## AI tools used in building this project

-In line with the submission guidelines' citation requirement:

-- **Google Gemini** is used at runtime by the product itself, to generate personalized daily horoscopes and AI conversation replies from structured astrology data (not to invent astrological facts — see the system prompt constraints in `app/api/horoscope/route.ts` and `app/api/whatsapp/chat/route.ts`).
+- **Google Gemini** — used at runtime by the product itself, to generate personalized daily horoscopes and AI conversation replies from structured astrology data (not to invent astrological facts — see the system prompt constraints in `app/api/horoscope/route.ts` and `app/api/whatsapp/chat/route.ts`).
-- **Leonardo AI** was used to generate the background video animations (solar system and starfield loops) from reference images.
+- **Leonardo AI** — used to generate the background video animations (solar system and starfield loops) from reference images.

 ## External data sources